TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    last *n* positional parameters, or ``None`` if there are no such defaults defined.
    *kwonlyargs* is a list of keyword-only parameter names in declaration order.
-   *kwonlydefaults* is a dictionary mapping parameter names from *kwonlyargs* to the default values used if no argument is supplied.
+   *kwonlydefaults* is a dictionary mapping parameter names kutoka *kwonlyargs* to the default values used if no argument is supplied.
    *annotations* is a dictionary mapping parameter names to annotations.
    The special key ``"return"`` is used to report the function return value